I spent the afternoon surfing the Web.

 The spider was spinning its web.

-These example sentences are selected automatically from various online news sources to reflect current usage of the word 'web'.
-Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
-Send us feedback.
+These examples are programmatically compiled from various online sources to illustrate current usage of the word 'web.'
+Any opinions expressed in the examples do not represent those of Merriam-Webster or its editors.
+Send us feedback about these examples.

 Middle English, from Old English; akin to Old Norse vefr web, Old English wefan to weave

 before the 12th century, in the meaning defined at sense 1